-Boston, Massachusetts would see the birth of Edgar Poe.
-Richmond, Virginia would raise Edgar Allan Poe into a southern gentleman.
-Philadelphia, Pennsylvania would be home for Poe during his most productive years as a writer.
-The Bronx, New York would see Poe’s final home.
-Baltimore, Maryland would see the death of Poe, and house his cadaver forevermore.
-These are the cities heavily associated with Edgar Allan Poe, each holding a significant claim to the great American writer.
-Providence, Rhode Island is never more than a footnote in Poe biography.
+Boston, Massachusetts saw the birth of Edgar Poe.
+Richmond, Virginia raised Edgar Allan Poe into a southern gentleman and gave him his middle name.
+Philadelphia, Pennsylvania was home to Poe during his most productive years as a writer.
+The Bronx (then Fordham), New York served as Poe’s final residence.
+Baltimore, Maryland saw the death of Poe, and there he remains forevermore.
+These are the cities heavily associated with Edgar Allan Poe, each holding their own significant claim to the great American writer.
+Providence, Rhode Island is usually never more than a footnote in Poe biography.

-As for me (the administrator of this website), I was born, raised, and still currently living here in the Ocean State.
-I have a tenacious passion for Edgar Allan Poe, and am a member of the Poe Studies Association.
+As for me (the creator, owner, and administrator of this website), I’m a native Rhode Islander and have a tenacious passion for Edgar Allan Poe.
 My goal is to not only educate and bring light to Poe, Whitman, and their story, but to have a neatly compiled resource for everything relating to the poets here in Rhode Island.

-Thanks for taking an interest in Edgar Allan Poe: Rhode Island!
-I hope you enjoy all that we have to offer.
-Please do not hesitate to contact us with any questions, comments, concerns, or just to share your story!
-We’d love to hear from you.
+Thank you for taking an interest in Edgar Allan Poe: Rhode Island!
+Please do not hesitate to contact me with any questions, comments, or just to share your story!
+I would love to hear from you.